mp3down1588/Elsa-Workflow-Client-JQuery/README.md

 ![](./README.assets/snapshot001.gif)

-2:Save current workflow as a new workflow:
+2:Save an exist workflow definition as a new workflow definition:

 ![](./README.assets/snapshot002.gif)